renot51/TravelTide-FinalProject/README.md

 - Applied PCA to improve clustering interpretability
 - Explored multiple clustering methods and validated using silhouette score and DBSCAN
 - Practiced translating data science output into business insights and perk strategies

+---

+## 🛡 License
+This project is provided for educational and portfolio use only.
+Commercial use requires permission.

+---